Transportation Facilities Plan

 It serves as the basis for the city’s Impact Fee Program.
 The roadway and intersection capacity projects adopted in the TFP are used to calculate the impact fees charged to new land use developments.
 The fees cover a portion of the costs for transportation system capacity needed to serve the demand generated by new developments.

-Typically updated every two to three years, the Transportation Facilities Plan is a "financially constrained" plan: some projects do not have sufficient financial resources committed to fully complete them by 2020, but the identified cost of the projects in the TFP must be balanced with the City’s transportation revenue projections for the 12-year plan period.
+Typically updated every two to four years, the Transportation Facilities Plan is a "financially constrained" plan: some projects do not have sufficient financial resources committed to fully complete them by 2024, but the identified cost of the projects as described in the TFP must be balanced with the City’s transportation revenue projections for the 12-year plan period.
 The Transportation Facilities Plan serves several functions:

 An environmental review is conducted in conjunction with each TFP update.
 The environmental review considers potential, cumulative impacts to the citywide transportation system and other elements of the environment that may occur due to 12 years of projected land use growth and the implementation of the projects identified in the TFP.